zkSync-Community-Hub/zksync-community/security/security-tips/do-your-own-research-dyor.md

 Familiarize yourself with concepts such as blockchain, rollups, bridge, decentralized finance (DeFi), smart contracts, and cryptocurrency wallets to provide a solid foundation for your research.
 The Ethereum website can be a good starting point: [https://ethereum.org/en/developers/docs/intro-to-ethereum/](https://ethereum.org/en/developers/docs/intro-to-ethereum/).&#x20;

-On zkSync Era, you can find more information on our documentation: [https://era.zksync.io/docs/](https://era.zksync.io/docs/)
+On ZKsync Era, you can find more information on our documentation: [https://era.zksync.io/docs/](https://era.zksync.io/docs/)

 ## **2. Analyze the project's goals**